Daylan-s-Portfolio/Galaxies/README.md

 # 8. Correlation Analysis

-We combine the pixel data from all filters into a data frame and compute a correlation matrix to see how similar the images are across filters.
+I combined the pixel data from all filters into a data frame and compute a correlation matrix to see how similar the images are across filters.

 ``` r